 One thing nearly all notebook planner aficionados agree on is the importance of an index page.
 Whether you’re a BuJo beginner or a back-to-basics to-do-list fan, an index could be the secret sauce your notebook needs.

 The index is usually one of the first pages or spreads in a notebook, and it lists out the contents of the rest of the book.
 This is where your page numbers come in.
 You’ll be referencing them in the index and noting briefly what each one contains.

+Probably one of our favorite organized notebook ideas.
 If you’re wondering how to organize a notebook effectively, color is a great tool for making your planner more functional and adding another layer of information to the written word.
 It’s also an excuse to get out your favorite colored pens and inks, or to invest in some new ones.

 You could use colored highlighters to identify different categories or topics in your weekly spreads or to-do lists, or write in different colored fineliners or inks to help more urgent or time-consuming tasks stand out from the rest.

 If you use more than a couple of colors, add a color key somewhere in your journal, maybe after the index, to remind you at a glance of what each one means.